2024-25

 2021-22

-North Carolina Health News won 16 awards in the annual N.C.
-Press Association contest for 2021 (and part of 2022), including four first place awards.
+North Carolina Health News won 17 awards in the annual N.C.
+Press Association contest for 2021 (and part of 2022), including four first place awards and third place for general excellence among online-only new sites.

 First place